-Agencies were given until March 25, 2019 to provide comments.
+Agencies were given until May 11, 2021 to provide comments.
 This period was the first opportunity for agencies to provide comments on the draft updates to the Plan.
-No comments were received during the pre-consultation period.

 11.0 POLICY DEVELOPMENT FOR THE REGIONAL MUNICIPALITY OF HALTON

 The presented Regional Municipality of Halton (Halton Region) Source Protection Plan policies were developed in consultation with the City of Guelph and Halton Region.
 The policies were submitted to both parties for review to ensure they are protective of the City of Guelph's water resources, as well as, implementable by the Halton Region.
 Further, these policies were provided to the Halton-Hamilton Source Protection Region for additional review to improve harmonization between Source Protection Regions.